Continued from Clueless Mennonite

 He opened all the doors for me as we headed back to the undercover police car.
-On the way to my apartment the police officer was all serious and just concentrating on driving again.
+On the way to my apartment, the police officer was all serious and just concentrating on driving again.
 He wasn’t saying anything, so I thought would ask him questions.

 “Have you ever arrested someone just for being stupid?”
 I asked.

-He laughed and said, “Oh Anna, believe me, I have wanted too.
-Many times.
-But that is actually against the law.
+He laughed and said, “Oh Anna, believe me, I have wanted too, many times, but that is actually against the law.
 If someone did something stupid and if that stupid thing was against the law, then yes, I have.”

 “Once in a while I think that my aunts and uncles might be right, I often doubt my decisions.
-Many times I have thought that I have either made the best decision ever, or the stupidest mistake of my life.
+Many times I have thought that I have either made the best decision ever or the stupidest mistake of my life.
 I am trying so hard to figure out which one it is,” I told him.

 “I’m sure it can’t be easy for you, but what happened here today has happened many times before.
-And please know that none if it was your fault, Anna.
-I can’t go into the any of the details, but we have been investigating this person for a while now.
+And please know that none of it was your fault, Anna.
+I can’t go into any of the details, but we have been investigating this person for a while now.
 After the stunt he pulled today, we have enough on him to put him away for a long time.”

 When we arrived at my apartment building he parked the car on the street in front of the building.
 There were two police officers standing by the entrance, one on each side of the door.